Gilligan’s Island Transcript

 MRS HOWELL

-This calls for a celebration.
+Oh, this calls for a celebration.
 Let's go back to my hut and celebrate.

 Mrs. Howell turns toward the jungle path.
 Gilligan wraps the vine over the tree branch.